Sjofartsdirektoratet/docs/content/get-started/token.md

 ---
-title: Token
+title: Access Token
 description: To be able to use public services you need to ble able to authenticate and have the necessary permissions.
-weight: 5
+weight: 15
-aliases:
-- /getting-started/
 ---

 ## Maskinporten integration